Good governance: Democratization

 Because concepts such as civil society, decentralisation, peaceful conflict management and accountability are often used when defining the concept of good governance, the definition of good governance promotes many ideas that closely align with effective democratic governance.
 Not surprisingly, emphasis on good governance can sometimes be equated with promoting democratic government.
 However, a 2011 literature review analyzing the link between democracy and development by Alina Rocha Menocal of the Overseas Development Institute stresses the inconclusiveness of evidence on this relationship.

 Example

 A good example of this close association, for some actors, between western democratic governance and the concept of good governance is the following statement made by U.S. Secretary of State Hillary Clinton in Nigeria on August 12, 2009:

-Scholarly approaches

-Nayef Al-Rodhan, in his 2009 book Sustainable History and the Dignity of Man: A Philosophy of History and Civilisational Triumph, proposed eight minimum criteria for ensuring good national governance.
-Al-Rodhan's eight minimum criteria are: 1) participation, equity, and inclusiveness, 2) rule of law, 3) separation of powers, 4) free, independent, and responsible media, 5) government legitimacy, 6) accountability, 7) transparency, and 8) limiting the distorting effect of money in politics.
-In the book, he argues that good national governance is an important component in creating a history of sustainability for the human race.
-For Al-Rodhan, the eight minimal criteria of good governance are expressions of the fundamental values of democracy and more liberal constitutionalism.

-The Tuskegee Study from 1932 to 1972 led to the signing of the National Research Act.
-This law outlined basic ethical ways in which research is to be carried out.
-The Department of Health, Education, and Welfare (DHEW) made regulations that required voluntary agreements for anyone who was to take part in their studies.
-Governance is used in scientific studies to ensure that policies are safe and ethical when studies are being done on human subjects.
-After the National Research Act there have been other organization put in place such as the Ethics Advisory Board, which reviews biomedical research.
-Many federal agencies adopted the Federal Policy for Protection of Human Rights in 1991.
-In 1995 President Bill Clinton established the National Bioethics Advisory Commission led by the Department of Health and Human Services with the task of reviewing regulations and policies to ensure the safety of research volunteers.
+Poverty

+A range of sources have found linkages between poverty reduction and good governance.
+Some find that growth is most effective at reducing poverty in well governed countries.
+Others find that there is a direct impact of good governance on poverty reduction.
+Some studies find that good governance above a certain level contributes positively to poverty reduction.
+Others still find a relationship between governance and poverty even controlling for economic growth, indicating an independent association.